Have you seen sensory-friendly movies advertised?

 Movie Theatres That Offer Sensory Friendly Movies

-Here are all the movie theatres that we have found to offer some sensory-friendly movies.
-It is important to note that they do not offer sensory-friendly movies all of the time and for every movie they screen.
-It is also important to know that a sensory-friendly movie at one cinema may not be the same as at another one.
-Family movies or movies for children are more likely offered as sensory-friendly.
+Importantly, here are all the movie theatres found so far to offer sensory-friendly screenings.
+But they do not offer it for every movie they show.
+Moreover, a sensory-friendly movie at one cinema may not be the same at another one.
+Finally, remember that children’s movies are more likely to be sensory-friendly.

 What Else Are Sensory Friendly Movies Called?